gamesbook/pyprototypr/docs/customised_shapes.rst

 -------------
 `^ <hexIndex_>`_

-Radii are like spokes of a bicyle wheel; they are drawn from the vertices of a Hexagon towards its centre.
+Radii are like spokes of a bicycle wheel; they are drawn from the vertices of a Hexagon towards its centre.

 .. |hrp| image:: images/custom/hexagon/radii_pointy.png